mbeckdev/mbeckdev/README.md

 ### Hi there 👋
 🌱 I'm currently learning JavaScript.
 I'm working through The Odin Project because I hear they have awesome JavaScript projects.

-🔭 Latest exciting project: (library) https://mbeckdev.github.io/library/ Record and save which books you've read or want to read. uses localStorage!
+🔭 Latest exciting project: (library) https://mbeckdev.github.io/library/ Record and save which books you've read or want to read.
+Uses localStorage!

 ⚡ Fun fact: I designed and 3D printed stands for the legs of my desk.
 Now my chair fits under the desk and doesn't bump into it!